 - Practised meditation.
 I did this so much during the journey to conception and found it hugely helpful, but then forgot all about it once I had a newborn, but wish I hadn’t.
 If you can meditate even just for 10 minutes you will feel more rested and ready for the next onslaught of feeding and changing

 - Started exercising sooner.
 Getting fit and loosing weight has made me feel so much better about myself and given me something to focus on that is just about me and not about being mummy.
 It is important to have something like that.
 Although we all must remember not to go crazy with it as everything is healing including that all important pelvic floor!
+When you do feel like you are ready to exercise then make sure you have cleared it with your doctor and I recommend working with a professional to help you make sure that you are exercising in the right way.
+After all it isn’t just about loosing that baby weight it is also about healing your body.

 - Said I needed help – I put on a brave face, I said I was fine when people asked, but I wasn’t fine and I should have said.
 I know that there are people who would have helped, but I didn’t ask!